jroman00/localenv/README.md

 ### 5. Enjoy!

 The example application should now be running in the localenv ecosystem.
-To access it, please point your browser to [http://localhost:8080/](http://localhost:8080/)
+To access it, please point your browser to:

+- [http://localhost:8080/](http://localhost:8080/) for the Node.js example application
+- [http://localhost:8081/](http://localhost:8081/) for the PHP example application

 ## Configuration